Pengler38/ascii/README.md

 # Image to Ascii
 Preston Engler

-Currently only supports building on Windows using the precompiled lib-static-ucrt GLFW binary.
+Image to Ascii is a little experimental project using Zig directly with GLFW + Vulkan.
+The goal is to make some interesting shaders (such as the name of the project) and use cimgui to modify various parameters.
-This repository uses cimgui and imgui as submodules, please clone using the --recursive flag
+This repository uses cimgui and imgui as submodules, please clone using the --recursive flag, or by doing: `git submodule update --init --recursive`

+## Building on Linux
+Install zig, glfw, vulkan-devel
-The project can be built and run with `zig build run`
+Build with `zig build run`
-If running the executable manually after build, ensure the appropriate glfw3.dll file is in the same directory
+Simple as

-## Prerequisites
+## Building on Windows
+Currently only supports building on Windows using the precompiled lib-static-ucrt GLFW binary with glfw-3.4.

 1. Install zig from your favorite package manager, or manually if needed

 2. Install the Vulkan SDK from [here](https://vulkan.lunarg.com/sdk/home)